 1. If you are a final year undergraduate, postgraduate student, researcher or member of staff you could apply for an interlibrary loan.
 You can make your request online on MyBeckett (go to the Library tab and find the 'Interlibrary Loan Request Service' box).
 Most books will arrive for you to collect from the Library within 20 working days.

 3. Apply for SCONUL Access to borrow the book from another UK or Irish university library (full-time undergraduate students can't borrow, but can still have reference access).
-Apply online and register with your Leeds Beckett email address.
+Apply for SCONUL Access online and register with your Leeds Beckett email address.
 You should contact the library you wish to visit beforehand to check opening hours, access policies, accessibility and any documentation you may need to take with you.

 4. You could visit the British Library Reading Room at the Document Supply Centre, Boston Spa, near Leeds.
 You can't borrow from this library, but you can consult millions of items.
-You can pre-register for a Reading Room pass and order your material online before visiting on the Library's website.
+You can pre-register for a Reading Room pass and order your material online before visiting on the British Library's website.

 The Library arranges its books according to the Dewey Decimal System.
 This system organises subjects into 10 main areas from 000 - 999.
 Classification numbers are then added before and after the decimal point to identify the different subject areas, for example:

 942 = England and Wales